NivedhaBalakrishnan/Data-Analytics-Protfolio/Bike Sales Excel/README.md

 - Singles with no children bought more bikes compared to the Married customers with no children.
 - However, among the customers who have chidren, Married customers got more bikes compared to the single parents.

-## Important features to concentrate to Increase the bike purchase specified in increasing order
+## Important features to concentrate to Increase the bike purchase

+Features specified in increasing order of its importance

 - Region
 - Age
 - Marital Status